Zander Hollander

 Hollander decided to quit newspapers in 1966, when he rejected an offer to work as editor of the World-Telegram and Sun, as it had become after merging with two other New York newspapers, the Herald Tribune and the Journal-American.
 He then turned his attention to his Associated Features business in the years to come.

 From 1971 through 1997, Hollander found a niche in the bookstores by annually providing career statistics and profiles of players, team rosters, all-time records, articles with photos, scouting reports, schedules and predictions for the upcoming season, in the form of brick-size tomes, 400-plus pages, he titled Complete Handbooks.
-In them, he showed his experience and deep knowledge of professional baseball, basketball, American football, hockey and tennis, as well as jai alai, soccer and college basketball and football.
+In them, he showed his experience and deep appreciation and knowledge of professional baseball, basketball, American football, hockey and soccer, as well as tennis, jai alai, and college basketball and football.

-But the aforementioned yearbooks of Hollander were just one part his multifaceted sports knowledge.
+But the aforementioned yearbooks of Hollander were just one part of his multifaceted sports knowledge.
 He also chronicled sports bloopers and wrote a history of Madison Square Garden, among other subjects.

 During his time as a journalist, he started a lifelong friendship with a then young lawyer, Howard Cosell, who represented the Little League of New York and had been asked by the local radio station WABC to host a show featuring youth ballplayers.
 Hollander agreed to collaborate by writing scripts and recruiting sports celebrities for the show.
 They were not paid for their services, but it was the beginning of a successful sports broadcasting career for Cosell.

 In a 2001 interview, Hollander explained that as soon as he could hold a pencil and throw a ball, he dreamed of being a sportswriter.
 At the same time, he remembered that his first journalism effort was writing on a mimeographed newspaper in elementary school.